Atracsys/SlicerAstmPhantomTest/README.md

 * The `OutputChannel` will be composed of the two streams of our `DataSources` so `Phantom` and `Pointer`

-* The Plus Server is an OpenIGTLink server, which sends messages of type `TRANSFORM`.
+* <a name="transformsStream"></a>The Plus Server is an OpenIGTLink server, which sends messages of type `TRANSFORM`.
 These represent 4x4 matrices describing the transform from one item to another.
 For the ASTM Phantom Test, we need three transforms:
   - the transform from the pointer (`Pointer`) to the phantom (`Phantom`), which results in `PointerToPhantom`
   - the transform from the phantom (`Phantom`) to the tracker (`Tracker`), which results in `PhantomToTracker`
   - the transform from the pointer (`Pointer`) to the tracker (`Tracker`), which results in `PointerToTracker`